juansta/breakin/woolworths.md

 Received a phone call from Woolworths Insurance to finalise settlement.
 I spoke to Lilian, who was going to email me a final settlement figure.
 She said that I would then be required to forward bank details to them so they can finalise the transfer.

 I received an email from Lilian a few minutes later.
 Unfortunately, the email stated an incorrect settlement amount and also mentioned an excess payment of $1000!
 Refer to previous phone records (11th May) but woolworths insurance have previously told me that only a single excess payment is required.

+## Time 15:21
+I rang Woolworths Insurance to talk about the final settlement and now the additional excess requirement.

+I spoke to Curtis, and unfortunately, Lilian was not available.
+He had a quick review of the claim, but thought it best to properly sit down with Lilian and go over it all.
+They will send me an email ersponse either this afternoon or tommorrow morning...
+What's another day...